HaxeFoundation/code-cookbook/assets/content/cookbook/Other/sort-array.md

 ```
 > Learn more about `haxe.ds.ArraySort`: <http://api.haxe.org/haxe/ds/ArraySort.html>

 ## Usage

 [tryhaxe](http://try.haxe.org/embed/aE8c8)

 Notice how the second array, when using `haxe.ds.ArraySort`, keeps the order of the elements with equal `i`.
+The sorting is stable.